syncfusion-content/maui-docs/MAUI/DataGrid/Row-height-Customization.md

 The DataGrid provides an option to customize the header row height and the row height of all the grids or a particular row.
 To achieve this customization, see the following sections:

+To get start quickly with customize rows and columns in .NET MAUI DataGrid, you can check on this video:

+<style>#MAUIDataGridVideoTutorial{width : 90% !important; height: 400px !important }</style> <iframe id='MAUIDataGridVideoTutorial' src="https://www.youtube.com/embed/vtMmQIWyipU"></iframe>

 ## Customize the header row height

 The DataGrid allows you to customize the height of the header row by setting the [SfDataGrid.HeaderRowHeight](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_HeaderRowHeight) pproperty.
 The default value of this property is 55.
 This property responds to runtime changes so that it can be customized.
 Setting `SfDatagrid.HeaderRowHeight` to zero will collapse the header row in the view.